dustywhite7/Econ8320/SlidesCode/14 - Multiprocessing.md

 ---

-### Serial vs Parallel
+# Serial vs Parallel

 ![](serialParallel.png)

 ---

-### Serial Programs
+# Serial Programs

 When we perform tasks, some steps MUST be performed sequentially.

-- We need to aim our Halo rocket launcher prior to pulling the trigger
+- We need to aim our penalty shot in FIFA before taking the kick
 - We need to estimate regression coefficients before we can estimate standard errors on those coefficients
 - We need to fit a machine learning model before we can use it to make predictions

 ---

-### Serial Programs
+# Serial Programs

-Generally, many tasks are required to be performed sequentially, since subsequent actions or calculations are dependent on the result of prior calculations.
+Many tasks are required to be performed sequentially, since subsequent actions or calculations are dependent on the result of prior calculations.

 - It is critical that the results of one calculation be within the **scope** of the other calculations
 - If one calculation cannot view the results of the other, then the second function typically cannot be completed

 ---

-### Parallel Programs
+# Parallel Programs

 Some calculations can be performed independent of the results of other steps:

 - Batch processing of files
 - Non-sequential simulations
+- Serving recommended products to many users
 - Repeated random draws
 - Rendering polygons

 ---

-### Parallel Programs
+# Parallel Programs

-The key difference between serial and parallel programs is determining the dependency of calculations on the results of calculations previously completed.
+The key difference between serial and parallel programs is determining the dependency of calculations on the results of previous calculations.

 - Serial programs tend to rely on previous results
-- Parallel programs do not depend on the results of other calculations
+- Parallel programs depend much less on the results of other calculations

 Parallel programs can (obviously) occur simultaneously, allowing us to accelerate execution

 ---

+# Example - Numeric Integration

+Used for
+- Estimating Producer/Consumer Surplus
+- Calculating probabilities from frequency tables

+---

-### Example - Numeric Integration
+# Example - Numeric Integration

 Often, when integrating complicated functions, there is no **algebraic** solution to the integral.
 This means that we need to estimate the value of the integral **numerically**.